Lucas Terrier: History

-Sir Jocelyn Lucas, 4th Baronet, a well-known huntsman and Sealyham Terrier breeder in the first half of the 20th century, was disappointed with the direction the Sealyham was headed since its appearance in conformation shows, especially large heads and heavy shoulders.
+Sir Jocelyn Lucas, 4th Baronet, a well-known huntsman and Sealyham Terrier breeder in the first half of the 20th century, was disappointed with the direction the Sealyham Terrier was headed since its appearance in conformation shows, especially large heads and heavy shoulders.
 At his Ilmer kennels in Hertfordshire, he decided to cross one of his own Sealyhams, considerably smaller than the mainstream Sealyham bitches found in show rings at the time, with Norfolk Terrier dogs.

 Lucas' kennels were managed by Enid Plummer, who continued the Ilmer programs as he became less involved in the 1950s.
 Jocelyn died in 1980, and Plummer moved to Cornwall with some of the remaining dogs in the late 1970s, where she continued the breeding program until she died in 1986.

-Jumbo Frost took on the task of managing the breed effort from Plummer.
-Frost succeeded in expanding the breed with her dedication and foresight, until her own passing in 2009.
-During that time she oversaw a transformation in the fortunes of the breed, by setting the breed type and formalizing the breed standard, and establishing the Lucas Terrier Club (UK).
+Jumbo Frost took on the task of managing the breed effort from Plummer, and succeeded in expanding the breed with her dedication and foresight, until her own passing in 2009.
+During that time she oversaw a transformation in the fortunes of the breed, by setting the breed type, formalizing the breed standard, and establishing the Lucas Terrier Club (UK).

 Appearance and temperament

-The Lucas Terrier is a sturdy, symmetrically built, working animal, like an old-fashioned Ilmer Sealyham type, created only by breeding a Lucas Terrier from the original lines with a Norfolk Terrier or with a small Sealyham Terrier.
-A latter-day Norfolk Terrier mated with a latter-day Sealyham Terrier does not produce a Lucas Terrier because it will not trace back to Jocelyn Lucas' original Ilmer Kennels terrier lines.
+The Lucas Terrier is a sturdy, symmetrically built, working animal, like an old-fashioned Ilmer Sealyham type, created principally by breeding a Lucas Terrier from the original lines either to another Lucas Terrier.
+Early in the breeding program, registered Norfolk Terrier, or small (under 20 lbs. or 9 kilos) Sealyham Terriers were used in breeding programs, to increase working ability, decrease size, improve coats and general health and further set the type.
+A present-day Norfolk Terrier bred to a contemporary Sealyham Terrier not descended from the Ilmer Kennels will not produce a Lucas Terrier, as all authentic Lucas Terriers must descend from Sir Jocelyn Lucas' original Ilmer terrier lines.

-Lucas Terriers possess superb, even temperaments and have been bred for companionship, although there are an increasing number of working Lucases to be found around the world.
-The standard states that they be friendly, with no aggressive tendencies towards people or other dogs, and not fearful or nervous, while retaining the usual terrier traits.
+Lucas Terriers possess even temperaments and have been bred for companionship, although there are an increasing number of working Lucases to be found around the world.
+The standard states that they be friendly, without aggressive tendencies, and not fearful or nervous, while retaining the usual terrier traits.
+Pale-shaded or white examples are frequently mistaken for Sealyham Terriers, although their size (typically 11-17 lbs.), demonstrate their heredity from Sir Jocelyn's "miniature" Sealyhams of the early 20th century.